YohannesAH/Digit_to_text_microservice/README.md

-This is second service to convert digit to text
+A python code to convert digit to english equvalent text.
+This is one of the four services in the microservice to be deployed on local kubernities cluster(minikube)